fmiotello/fm-icebreaker/README.md

 *Reverb* and *Delay* effects are implemented using [Tone.js](https://tonejs.github.io).
 This is a well known and widely used audio framework that wraps and expands the Web Audio API, in order to do more, writing less code.
 The interconnection betweend standard *AudioNode* and *ToneAudioNode* is natively allowed by Tone.js, just assigning it the same *AudioContext* used in the application.

 Finally, the project structure and code organization was mostly influenced by the [DX7 Synth JS](https://github.com/mmontag/dx7-synth-js).
-This have been the main inspiration for out project.
+This have been the main inspiration for our work.
 Thank you.

 ## Parameters Range